 The cup and certificate are on display in the shop.

-Its hard to believe that Avebury Community Shop opened six years ago – the years seem to have passed in a flash!
+Its hard to believe that Avebury Community Shop opened seven years ago – the years seem to have passed in a flash!

 Back in 2007 the village had been hit by the closure of the local primary school, then the shop and the village post office shut early in 2008.
 A public meeting showed that there was great enthusiasm for a community shop, so a steering committee got together and arranged the necessary funding and permissions to launch the new Avebury Community Shop with a grand opening in March 2009.